 If you want to get a deeper look into the culture, take a journey through Polynesia Luau at the Beach Club.
-Get a festive welcome mai tai-style as you prepare for a Polynesian show, and enjoying the oceanfront setting with neighboring islands in the background.
-With delicious buffet dinner featuring tropical island favorites and tasty desserts, you’ll also experience some storytelling, music, and a dynamic fire knife performance.
-Even your kids will have fun at the special kids buffet with sliders, mac & cheese, and different fruit.
+Get a festive welcome mai tai-style as you prepare for a Polynesian show, and enjoy the oceanfront setting with neighboring islands in the background.
+With a delicious buffet dinner featuring tropical island favorites and tasty desserts, you’ll also experience some storytelling, music, and a dynamic fire knife performance.
+Even your kids will have fun at the special kid’s buffet with sliders, mac & cheese, and different fruit.

 Give snuba a try

-If scuba diving looks too intimidating but you still want to breathe underwater, then be sure to put Snuba in your itinerary.
-It’s a mix between snorkeling and scuba-diving where all that’s required to navigate the depths is a regulator strapped to a harness.
+If scuba diving looks too intimidating, but you still want to breathe underwater, then be sure to put Snuba in your itinerary.
+It’s a mix between snorkeling and scuba-diving, where all that’s required to navigate the depths is a regulator strapped to a harness.
 The air tank floats on a raft at the surface, and you’re able to breathe via a 10-foot long tube that delivers air from above.
 A professional instructor is right there with you at all times, so no need to worry.
 You can see various turtles and fish underwater.
 Swimming near the Puu Kekaa area is known for its abundance of marine life that can be observed.

 Outrigger canoe tour